 Aquamarines, unlike their Emerald cousins, are often highly clear, transparent gemstones that can be easily cut to increase its natural sparkle.
+As such, Aquamarine gemstones with good clarity are not rare and can be obtained for a reasonable price.
 A milky, spotted, or “cracked-looking” piece of Aquamarine is of much less value and should be priced accordingly.
-High quality pieces of Aquamarine are completely clear, and cut in fashion that reflects maximum light.
+High quality pieces of Aquamarine are completely clear of inclusions, and cut in fashion that reflects maximum light.

 The Emerald or step cut is the most popular style for pieces of Aquamarine, particularly when placed in ring settings.
 Regardless of style, the cut of an Aquamarine stone should take advantage of the inherit clarity of this gem and make it sparkle.
 This is a highly reflective gemstone but a poor cut can dull the lustre of even a gem with exceptional clarity.
 In order to make the most of Aquamarine’s reflective nature, the angles should be sharp and straight, and keep the light contained within the jewel.
 The facets of the gem stone should be symmetrical and appealing to the eye.

 A poorly cut piece of Aquamarine will be uneven or irregular, and the shape may be distorted.
 Light will “seep” from the sides of the gem rather than being directed straight into the viewer’s eye.
 A poorly cut piece of Aquamarine can still be attractive – particularly if the color is strong – but the value is much less.